-Counselling and Supervision
+Counselling and Clinical Supervision

 Life is full of unexpected events.
 Some are wonderful … some very difficult.
 None of us escape them and each experience leaves its mark.
 You may be going through a difficult time or experiencing challenge right now.